Records management: Legal hold records

 Legal hold records are those records that are mandated, usually by legal counsel or compliance personnel, to be held for a period of time, either by a government or by an enterprise, and for the purposes of addressing potential issues associated with compliance audits and litigation.
 Such records are assigned Legal Hold traits that are in addition to classifications which are as a result of enterprise or industry classifications.

 Legal hold data traits may include but are not limited to things such as legal hold flags (e.g. Legal Hold = True or False), the organization driving the legal hold, descriptions of why records must be legally held, what period of time records must be held for, and the hold location.

 Records retention schedule

 A records retention schedule is a document, often developed using archival appraisal concepts and analysis of business and legal contexts within the intended jurisdictions, that outlines how long certain types of records need to be retained for before they can be destroyed.
 For the retention schedule to be utilized a number of guidelines need to be put in place so as to be considered for implementation.

 Managing physical records

-Managing physical records involves different disciplines or capabilities and may draw on a variety of forms of expertise.